3.50 from 2 votes

-This hot chocolate mug cake is rich, gooey, and ready in minutes!
-It's made with hot cocoa mix, chocolate chips, & marshmallows for the perfect quick treat.
+This hot chocolate mug cake is rich, gooey, and ready in just 5 minutes - with a jumbo marshmallow hidden in the center that melts into a lava-style middle!
+It's made with hot cocoa mix, chocolate chips, and marshmallows for the perfect quick treat.

-hot chocolate mug cake covered in marshmallows and chocolate syrup.
+hot chocolate mug cake, covered in marshmallows and chocolate syrup, with a spoon.

 Paid links used in this post.
 Read more about my link usage policies.